-In fact, a light-hearted attitude throughout the psychodrama session serves this purpose, and may be absolutely essential for success.
+A light-hearted attitude throughout the partial psychodrama session serves this purpose, and is absolutely essential for success.
 Too much seriousness is much more likely to re-traumatize the person.

 Another simple example that occurs now and then is that simply hearing a song on the radio that dates back to one’s childhood is enough to trigger a profound memory and healing process.